KammyS-hub/stock-market-data-analysis/README.md

-# Stock Market Analyzer
+# Stock Market Analyzer 📈

-This project analyzes stock market data using Python.
+A Python project that downloads and analyzes stock market data.

 ## Features
-- Fetches stock data using yfinance
+- Fetch stock data using yfinance
-- Displays historical stock data
+- Display important stock metrics
+- Calculate 20-day moving average
-- Foundation for future stock analysis tools
+- Plot stock trends

-## Libraries Used
+## Technologies Used
+- Python
 - pandas
 - matplotlib
 - yfinance

+## How It Works
+The program asks the user to enter a stock ticker and then:
+1. Downloads historical stock data
+2. Calculates moving averages
+3. Visualizes the stock trend

+Example tickers:
+- AAPL
+- TSLA
+- MSFT